capnproto/capnproto/doc/language.md

 ### Constants

 You can define constants in Cap'n Proto.
-Constants can have any value.
+These don't affect what is sent on the wire, but they will be included in the generated code.

 {% highlight capnp %}
 const pi :Float32 = 3.14159;